LLNL/H5Z-ZFP/docs/hdf5_chunking.rst

 Compression *Along* the *State Iteration* Dimension
 ---------------------------------------------------

-By *state iteration* dimension, we are referring to the main iteration loop(s) of the data producer.
+By *state iteration* dimension, we refer to the data producer's main iteration loop(s).
 For example, the main iteration dimension for many PDE-based simulations is *time*.
 But, for some *outer loop* methods, the main iteration dimension(s) might be some kind of parameter study including multiple parameters.